Updated: Dec 11, 2020

 - Plan some rewards, like 15 minutes to read a book, sitting in the garden, or a cup of coffee once you have completed a certain task.

 - Tick it off.
-Ticking off tasks on a list is surprisingly motivational and leads to a sense of achievement.
+Ticking off tasks on a list is surprisingly motivating and leads to a sense of achievement.
 Once you get started you will start to believe that you do have the motivation to get things done.

 - If you are doing one task, try and focus on it with your full attention.